TuneBot/White/docs/UIItems.md

 		Button button = window.Get<Button>("btnOK"); //<Button> acts as criteria as well as the return type button = (Button) window.Get(SearchCriteria.ByAutomationId("btnOK").AndControlType(typeof(Button))); // same as above
 3. **ControlType** is the ControlType defined in UIAutomation.
-Since this is same as above these shouldn't be a reason to use this
+Since this is like the above there shouldn't be a reason to use it

 		button = (Button) window.Get(SearchCriteria.ByControlType(ControlType.Button).AndAutomationId("btnOK"));
 4. **Text** is the additional property defined for accessibility purposes.
 This property maps to some attribute on UIItem which is visible on the control.
 Find the detailed map here: